Skparab1/Skparab1/README.md

   - I am a 9th grader in California
   - I like programming in Python
   - I also know Java and Pascal and am familiar with html and javascript
-  - I don't like Java (It's complicated) and Pascal is kinda old so I use Python most of the time
   - I am currently working on [Encryption code](https://github.com/skparab1/encryption-code)
   - I like replicating video games in Python, like [Flappy bird](https://github.com/skparab1/flappy-bird), [Pong](https://github.com/skparab1/pong), and [Battleship](https://github.com/skparab1/battleship)
   - I am a member of cs club